lhy0322/TFBert/README.md

 python3 -m pip install -r requirements.txt
 ```
 ## 2. Download pre-trained model and datasets
+#### 2.1 Pre-trained model
+"examples/pre_model/checkpoint-20000.rar" is the pre-trained model with MLM training on the 690 ChIP-seq datasets.
+"examples/pre_model/global-model.rar" is the global model with fine-tuning on the global-TR datasets.

+#### 2.2 datasets
+We retrieved the 690 [ChIP-seq datasets](http://cnn.csail.mit.edu/) collated by zeng et al.

 ## 3. Model pipeline
 #### 3.1 Data processing